 Yes.
 All we ask from our teams is regular attendance at SPARK sessions and commitment to working on their SPARK projects.

 No. With all university-based innovations, you are advised to contact your institution’s technology transfer office to discuss intellectual property implications of your innovation within your institution.

-SPARK programming is approximately 5 hours per month.
+SPARK programming is between 2-5 hours per month.